Swan and ArabicMTEB: Dialect-Aware, Arabic-Centric, Cross-Lingual, and Cross-Cultural Embedding Models and Benchmarks: Swan

 To train {\ourmodel}, we develop the most extensive training corpus for Arabic embedding models, leveraging a unique assembly of datasets to ensure comprehensive linguistic coverage and diversity.
 Our training data covers paragraph-based and sentence-based datasets curated from multiple sources. \autoref{tab: train_data} shows an overview of our training datasets.

 \textbf{MSA Datasets.} We focus on two sources: \textbf{(i) Human-generated data:} Composed from ORCA~\cite{elmadany-etal-2023-orca} and mMARCO~\cite{bonifacio2021mmarco}.
 ORCA is a compilation of labelled datasets with tasks such as semantic text similarity (STS), sentence classification, text classification, natural language inference (NLI), and question answering.
 We use all the training sets from ORCA, encompassing $60$ different datasets. mMARCO-ar is the translated version of MARCO, which is a human-generated dataset \cite{bajaj2018msmarcohumangenerated}.
-Both of these datasets are cleaned up and de-duplicated using Polydedupe ~\cite{Gagan_PolyDeDupe_2023}, which is further described in Appendix \ref{sec:pipeline}. \textbf{ (ii) Synthetically-generated data:} To augment our MSA training data for retrieval tasks, we use Command R+ \cite{cohere_for_ai_2024} to generate high-quality synthetic data.\footnote{We performed various in-house evaluations comparing multiple models.
-Command R+ was chosen as it is open-source and efficient in generating Arabic varieties (standard and dialectal).} The generation methodology was inspired by \citet{wang2024improvingtextembeddingslarge}.
-We first generate tasks closely related to real-world usage using the model, and then we use the procedure shown in \autoref{fig:display_data_gen} to generate our synthetic dataset.
-We generate $100k$ in general MSA data and $5k$ in instances for specific domains like finance, news, medicine, and legal for a total of $120k$ MSA instances.
+Both of these datasets are cleaned up and de-duplicated using Polydedupe ~\cite{Gagan_PolyDeDupe_2023},\footnote{\href{https://github.com/gagan3012/PolyDeDupe}{https://github.com/gagan3012/PolyDeDupe}} which is further described in Appendix \ref{sec:pipeline}. \textbf{ (ii) Synthetically-generated data:} To augment our MSA training data for retrieval tasks, we use Command R+ \cite{cohere_for_ai_2024} to generate high-quality synthetic data.\footnote{We performed various in-house evaluations comparing multiple models.
+Command R+ was chosen as it is open-source and efficient in generating Arabic varieties (standard and dialectal).} The generation methodology is inspired by \citet{wang2024improvingtextembeddingslarge}, and we employ the procedure shown in \autoref{fig:display_data_gen} to generate our synthetic dataset.
+We generate $100k$ in general MSA data and $5k$ in instances for specific domains such as finance, news, medicine, and legal for a total of $120k$ MSA instances.

 \textbf{Dialectal Arabic Datasets.} Similar to the MSA datasets, we focus on two sources: \textbf{(i) Human-generated data:} We use publicly available dialectal Arabic data, which primarily covers Gulf, Egyptian, Moroccan, and Levantine varieties of Arabic \cite{elmadany2022orca,nagoudi2023dolphin,alwajih2024dallahdialectawaremultimodallarge,abdul-mageed-etal-2020-nadi,abdul-mageed-etal-2021-nadi,abdul-mageed-etal-2022-nadi,abdul-mageed-etal-2023-nadi,abdul-mageed-etal-2018-tweet,abdul-mageed-etal-2020-toward,keleg-etal-2023-aldi,keleg-magdy-2023-arabic,zaidan-callison-burch-2014-arabic,bouamor-etal-2018-madar}.
 The total number of samples is $122K$. \textbf{(ii) Synthetically-generated data:} As most human-generated dialectal data comes from noisy environments such as social media, it often results in short texts of low quality.
 Thus, we use Command-R+ to generate paragraph-based synthetic data for Egyptian and Moroccan dialects to improve the performance of our models on dialectal Arabic.
 We generated $15k$ dialectal instances using the same methodology as our synthetic MSA datasets described above.